danborufka/launchbar-js/README.md

 ## Using the extension for Firefox

-Download the Firefox extension [here](https://danborufka.github.io/cdn/launchbar-js/apps/firefox/launchbar.xpi).
+Install the Firefox extension from [here](https://danborufka.github.io/cdn/launchbar-js/apps/firefox/launchbar.xpi).
 After installing, you can access the launchbar immediately on every page using the default shortcut `Ctrl + Space`

-The shortcut can be changed in the settings page.
+The shortcut can be changed from the settings page.

 ## Running own scripts